ProjectsGm2/Gm2-Wordpress-Suite/readme.txt

 }
 ```

+== SEO Context ==
+Open the **Context** tab under **SEO** to store your business model, industry, target audience and unique selling points.
+These answers are automatically added to ChatGPT prompts so AI-generated titles, descriptions and keywords match your brand.

 == SEO Settings ==
 The SEO meta box appears when editing posts, pages, any public custom post types and taxonomy terms.
 In the
 **SEO Settings** tab you can enter a custom title and description, focus keywords and long tail keywords, toggle